This is a question I was asked on several occasions by my staff.

 What to do when you are ignored at work?

 Being ignored at work can be disheartening and affect your morale.
-Here are some steps you can take to navigate this situation:
+Rather than trying to find excuses to get out of work, here are some steps you can take to navigate this situation:

 2. Maintain professionalism: Despite feeling ignored, continue to conduct yourself professionally at work.
 Avoid reacting emotionally or engaging in passive-aggressive behaviour, as this can escalate the situation further.